Physical violence

 Preparing for repression

-If you or members of your network are at risk of being tortured if you are arrested, you can prepare for that risk.
-For example:
+If you or members of your network are at risk of being tortured by an adversary, you can prepare for that risk.
+For example, you can:

 Used in repressive operations